Northeast Forest Fire Update - June 17

-At the time of this update, the fire hazard is low to moderate across the Northeast.
+At the time of this update, the fire hazard is low to moderate across most of the Northeast.

 UPDATE TO TRAVEL RESTRICTIONS IN PARTS OF TIMMINS DISTRICT DUE TO FOREST FIRE IMPOSED BY MNRF TIMMINS DISTRICT